 The IRS requires re-enrollment for participation every year.
 If you don’t re-enroll each fall, you can’t participate the following year.

-You must submit a claim form.
+You must submit a claim form, or use your FSA debit card, if you have one.
 The claim form provides information about required documentation and claims payment.
-Claim forms are available here.
+For information on claim forms for 2017 and 2018, go here.
 The rules about when you can receive reimbursement vary by account.

 IRS rules don’t allow transfers between flexible spending accounts.
 The Internal Revenue Code regulations specifically state that any amount set aside on a pre-tax basis to a specific type of flexible spending account can’t be used for any other type of expense.